nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/DN_REQUIREMENTS.md

     1. The author of the note
     1. The date the note was entered
     1. The category of the note
-1. A note can be assigned to one of the following categories.
+1. A note can be assigned any number of topics.
+For example...
+    1. "task"
+    1. "observation"
+    1. "code"
-    1. Task
+    1. "learning"
-    1. Observation
+    1. "feelings"
-    1. Reminder
+    1. etc...

 ### Beginning Algorithm Comments